SungHoHong2/Distributed_Systems_Projects/README.md

 # Distributed_Systems_Projects
 Three Projects for Distributed Systems course in [Coursera](https://www.coursera.org/).
+The repository includes the documentation and implementation of the project.
+The ultimate goal of the three projects is to create a marketplace where independent sellers and buyers follow the consistency model.

-### Basic Implementations
+### Basic Implementation
-Basic implementations comprises of the fundamental examples that is used to implement the three projects of this course.
+Basic implementations comprise the basic examples that are used to implement the three projects of this course.

 - #### Python gRPC
     - [ ] TBC